sociozat/docs/en-US/developer/installation.md

 ---

 # Installation
-this project uses revel. so you also need to install [revel cmd](https://github.com/revel/cmd)
+This project uses revel. so you also need to install [revel cmd](https://github.com/revel/cmd)

 you need go v1.11+
 also `dep` package manager